daniel-beet/acme.sh.wiki-clone/Options-and-Params.md

 **These parameters are to install the cert to nginx/apache or anyother server after issue/renew a cert:**

-  **--certpath /path/to/real/cert/file**  After issue/renew, the cert will be copied to this path.
+  **--cert-file /path/to/real/cert/file**  After issue/renew, the cert will be copied to this path.
-  **--keypath /path/to/real/key/file**  After issue/renew, the key will be copied to this path.
+  **--key-file /path/to/real/key/file**  After issue/renew, the key will be copied to this path.
-  **--capath /path/to/real/ca/file**    After issue/renew, the intermediate cert will be copied to this path.
+  **--ca-file /path/to/real/ca/file**    After issue/renew, the intermediate cert will be copied to this path.
-  **--fullchainpath /path/to/fullchain/file** After issue/renew, the fullchain cert will be copied to this path.
+  **--fullchain-file /path/to/fullchain/file** After issue/renew, the fullchain cert will be copied to this path.

   **--reloadcmd "service nginx reload"** After issue/renew, it's used to reload the server.